 The provider had a system to highlight vulnerable patients and patients who required other support such as with mobility or communication within dental care records.

-The provider had a whistleblowing policy.
+The provider had a whistleblowing policy (speak up policy).
 Staff felt confident they could raise concerns without fear of recrimination.